MpStyle/microservicetoolkit/microservicetoolkit/book/cachemanager/README.md

 Task<bool> Set(string key, string value, long issuedAt);
 ```

-Adds an entry in the cache provider with an expiration time (Unix epoch in milliseconds).
+Adds an entry in the cache provider with an expiration time (Unix timestamp in milliseconds).

 ### Set(string, string);
 ```C#